Last Updated on December 21, 2021 by melissanreynolds

 What Works for Me

-As of 2019 I am currently enjoying my third postpartum period.
-Both the pregnancy and this time have been much more tolerate thanks to LDN and all the things I have enacted to be more well.
+As of 2021 I am enjoying my best quality of life that I can ever remember.
+Thanks to low dose naltrexone, Recovery Factors supplement, yoga, meditation and all the things I have enacted to be more well.
 I am so thankful every day.

-I am hopeful and I am excited as to what the future brings as I finish the time of my life where I am up at all hours of the night with babies.
+I am hopeful and I am excited as to what the future brings.

 For more information

-Try my free micro course You vs Fibromyalgia: Arm Yourself with Knowledge
+Try my FREE micro course You vs Fibromyalgia: Arm Yourself with Knowledge: it is a six section micro course designed to get you started in your journey.